 2gether for Mental Health • Germany

 2gether for Mental Health is implemented by KinderRechte Forum (KRF) in partnership with the Learning for Well-being Foundation.
-The project works closely with schools in Cologne, aiming to strengthen mental health and holistic well-being for children and youth.
+Working closely with schools in Cologne, the initiative strengthens positive mental health and holistic well-being among children and young people through intergenerational collaboration.

 Children in Germany are facing a growing mental health crisis.
 According to the 2024 German School Barometer (Robert Bosch Stiftung):